Analogy of the Sun: Analysis

-Plato further equates the sun to the ultimate form of goodness by calling them both sources of "generation".
-The sun not only makes objects visible but is necessary for their growth and nourishment, similarly to how goodness not only makes it possible for things to be known, but also allows for things to be.
+Plato further equates the Sun to the ultimate form of goodness by calling them both sources of "generation".
+The sunlight not only makes objects visible but is necessary for their growth and nourishment, similarly to how goodness not only makes it possible for things to be known, but also allows for things to be.

 Socrates' main concern was that he did not want his followers to place Goodness, Knowledge, and Truth all on the same level.
 You can achieve Goodness from Truth and Knowledge, but just because you have Truth and Knowledge that does not mean you have Goodness.
 Plato writes:

 Ultimately, the Good itself is the whole point.
 The Good (the sun) provides the very foundation on which all other truth rests.
-Plato uses the image of the sun to help define the true meaning of the Good.
+Plato uses the image of the Sun to help define the true meaning of the Good.
 The Good "sheds light" on knowledge so that our minds can see true reality.
 Without the Good, we would only be able to see with our physical eyes and not the "mind's eye".
 The sun bequeaths its light so that we may see the world around us.
 If the source of light did not exist we would be in the dark and incapable of learning and understanding the true realities that surround us.

-Incidentally, the metaphor of the sun exemplifies a traditional interrelation between metaphysics and epistemology: interpretations of fundamental existence create—and are created by—ways of knowing.
+Incidentally, the metaphor of the Sun exemplifies a traditional interrelation between metaphysics and epistemology: interpretations of fundamental existence create—and are created by—ways of knowing.
 It also neatly sums up two views for which Plato is recognized: his rationalism and his realism (about universals).

 Socrates, using the Simile of the Sun as a foundation, continues with the Analogy of the Divided Line (509d–513e) after which follows the Allegory of the Cave (514a–520a).
-In relation to the other metaphors, the intelligible method can help one to understand the Good, symbolized by the sun.
+In relation to the other metaphors, the intelligible method can help one to understand the Good, symbolized by the Sun.
 The divided line gives the details of the four stage process of moving from opinions, or shadows, all the way up to mathematics, logic, deduction, and the dialectical method.
 The Good can be defined as the right relation between all that exists, from humans, nature, to the First Cause.